 The first phone from Xiaomi-affiliated startup Pocophone comes out the gate strutting.
-The company’s debut device, the Pocophone F1, has pulled the same trick as the original OnePlus One and this year’s Honor Play, although arguably offers more value for money than anything else on the market.
+The company’s debut device, the Pocophone F1, has pulled the same trick as the original OnePlus One and 2018’s Honor Play.

-An impressively crisp 6.12-inch Full HD+ screen, the same primary 12-megapixel camera as Xiaomi’s 2018 flagship, a huge 4000mAh battery good for up to two days of use per charge and Qualcomm’s top-tier Snapdragon 845 processor backed up either 6GB or 8GB of RAM, this thing is feature-packed and capable enough to tango with 2018’s most powerful handsets if raw performance is your metric of choice.
+An impressively crisp 6.12-inch Full HD+ screen, the same primary 12-megapixel camera as Xiaomi’s 2018 flagship, a huge 4000mAh battery, good for up to two days of use per charge and Qualcomm’s beefy Snapdragon 845 processor, backed up either 6GB or 8GB of RAM; this thing is feature-packed and capable enough to tango with some of the most powerful handsets from the last year, if raw performance is your metric of choice.

 - Read our Pocophone F1 review